-If you cannot calculate the deductible amount of the UPP, contact your payer for assistance.
+You may have received a statement from your payer showing the deductible amount of the undeducted purchase price of your annuity.
+If you do not have details of the deductible amount, contact your payer for assistance.
 If your payer cannot tell you, phone us on 13 10 20.